-Ollergy is almost two months old!
+Ollergy is almost five months old!
 I can tell you it has been A LOT more work than I expected (it’s good I don’t need much sleep to function) but so much fun.
 One of the most rewarding parts has been connecting with other food allergy families, like Thomas and Karen of Show Your Teal.
 Thomas and Karen started Show Your Teal because of their two sons with food allergies.
 Here’s a bit from them:

 “Our goal is to provide products to families that help them live better and easier with food allergies.
 We have built a set of unified products that help in three ways: awareness, prevention, and response.”

-All three patches are going on Ollie’s backpack.
+All three patches are on Ollie’s backpack.
 Karen and Tom sum up how important these patches are with the following statement, “No matter how hard we may try to keep our friends and family safe, sometimes things happen that are out of our control.
 The best scenario in that situation is to be able to communicate a medical condition to any responder.”
-Ollie will carry his backpack to and from preschool next year and we usually have it with us when out on weekends.
+Ollie will carry his backpack to and from preschool next year and we usually have it with us when out and about.
 I want EVERYONE to know there is epinephrine inside of it.

 Given Ollie’s long list of allergies, we opted not to go for allergen-specific patches and instead are using the 2+ food allergies one.
 The hook and loop feature can be used on a medical bag that is coming soon, but I also like that it means food specific patches can be added and removed as needed (but I am confident the hook and loop won’t otherwise undo).
 In theory, children can outgrow allergens.
 If you were to purchase the food specific patches, I think it is nice to have the option to pull a patch off and replace it if your child’s list changes.
 I plan to add an asthma patch to our collection as well.
 Given asthma can increase the severity of anaphylaxis, I want to make sure that is clearly communicated.